 Cosmetics aren’t the issue.

-The issue is being taught to depend on them to hide structural absence.
+The issue is being taught to depend on them to hide the absence of structure.

 A good shape isn’t decorative.